About Us

 At the end of 2023, The Orpheum Theatre Board decided to begin a process of Strategic planning, to elevate The Orpheum Theatre’s operations to the next level.
 While that process is ongoing, we are excited to be able to show you our plan so far!

 The Orpheum Theatre, built in 1916, has a rich and incredible history in the Galesburg community.
 Since it was created, the theatre has been everything from a vaudeville variety theatre, to a movie theatre, to a rental venue space, to a historical site.
 The theatre is rich with history and rich with stories, and we want to hear yours!
 Whether it’s a movie you saw in the good old days, a show you were in last week, or just an amazing event you got to see, we want to know more.
-Feel free to fill out our form sharing your Orpheum story, or post it on social media and tag the Galesburg Orpheum so we can hear about your experiences!
+Please fill out our form sharing your Orpheum story or give us to call to schedule an interview so you can become a part of history!

 Skip to content